arenberg-watermill/arenberg-watermill.github.io/_pages/restoration.md

 <style>body {text-align: justify}</style>

 Since the end of the 20th century, the watermill is considered to be a historical landmark.
 Rightfully so, as it had been a significant industrial tool since the year 1286.
 After 750 years of service, a full restoration was in order.
-In the summer of 2020, the watermill was completely restored after a successful crowdfunding campaign raising over € 400 000.
+In the summer of 2020, the watermill was completely restored after a successful crowdfunding campaign raising over € 200 000.
+The university itself donated the same amount, which (literally) set the wheels in motion to start a full renovation.
 This page shows pictures taken by Rob Stevens during the reinstallation process.

 <figure>